LastLifeLeft/CodingStyle/README.md

 * [Pragma](#pragma)

 # General overview
-* Slagtand follows C-like coding conventions for GML.
+* ♥x1 follows C-like coding conventions for GML.
 * Semicolons and parentheses (in if statements etc.) are mandatory.
 * Use Allman indentation style (braces are on separate lines, with the same indentation level as the statement which they follow).
 Only exception to this are